Loading IndicatorLoading Indicator

 Forecast Trend Report by Period

-South Korean Web3 research firm Four Pillars has raised Series A funding from global crypto venture capital firms Pantera Capital and Further Ventures.
+South Korean Web3 research firm Four Pillars has raised a Series A round from global crypto venture capital investors including Pantera Capital.

-Chief Executive Officer Kim Nam-woong announced the investment at a press conference in Seoul's Gangnam district on April 27.
+Chief Executive Officer Kim Nam-woong said at a press briefing in Seoul's Seocho district on April 27 that the company secured the investment from Pantera Capital and Further Ventures.
 He did not disclose the size of the round.
-The funding values Four Pillars at 30 billion won, or about $21.7 million.
+The funding valued Four Pillars at 30 billion won, or about $21.7 million.

 JOON HYOUNG LEE